livewire-filemanager/filemanager/README.md

 If you need for informations about the spatie/medialibrary package, please [visit their documentation](https://spatie.be/docs/laravel-medialibrary)

+> [!NOTE]
+> **Thumbnails** When you upload images, the package will generate a thumbnail.
+By defaults, it will be dispatched into the queues.
+You'll have to launch the workers inside your app or change the **QUEUE_CONNECTION** value in your .env file

 After that, you need to run migrations.

 ```bash
 php artisan migrate
 ```

-This will create a `folders` table which will hold all the filemanager structure.
+This will create a `folders` table which will hold all the filemanager structure and a media table if not already present.

 ### Package configuration